RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

   in-memory SQLite database.
 It creates tables from tables in the document and executes queries in code blocks, showing the results as tables.
+- [pannb](https://ickc.github.io/pannb/), a pandoc filter to control the output from ipynb input, this includes metadata block, filter out Python code, and converting all raw-blocks to native pandoc AST.
+  The 3 can be mixed and matched.

 ### Citation related